 Dr. Rohan is a Professor in the Department of Pharmaceutical Sciences in the School of Pharmacy.
 She also holds appointments in the Department of Obstetrics, Gynecology, and Reproductive Sciences in the School of Medicine and the Clinical Translational Science Institute at the Univerisity of Pittsburgh.
-Additionally, she is an Associate Investigator at the Magee Womens Research Institute.
+Additionally, she is an Investigator at the Magee Womens Research Institute.
+Dr. Rohan serves as co-principal investigator for the Microbicide Trials Network Laboratory, an HIV/AIDS clinical trials network established by the National Institute of Allergy and Infectious Diseases (NIAID), part of the U.S. National Institutes of Health (NIH).
+This network encompasses an international team of investigators and community and industry partners from seven countries and three continents.
 She obtained a Bachelor of Science in Chemical Engineering from West Virginia University and a Ph.D. in Pharmaceutics from the University of Pittsburgh School of Pharmacy.
 After completion of her Ph.D. work Dr. Rohan completed a Postdoctoral Fellowship in the Department of Obstetrics, Gynecology, and Reproductive Sciences in the area of Mucosal Immunology at the University of Pittsburgh.